justSem/RP2040-868/README.md

 While it's theoretically possible with Rev 1.1 of the board, it hasn't been tested as of yet.

+# F.A.Q.

+__Do you sell these boards?__

+No. I have no commercial interest with this project, but I might have spares at times, which I might be willing to send as long as you cover the costs.
+Feel free to reach out if you're interested.

+__Can you implement feature X?__

+You're free to implement any software feature yourself.
+The boards are programmable for a reason :)

+The board files can be altered using KiCad, enabling you to make hardware changes as well.

+__I found a flaw__

+Great!
+Please open an [issue](/issues/new/choose) and describe what you found.

 # DISCLAIMER
 I am in no way a professional PCB designer - this design could be flawed without me being aware of it.
 I make things as a hobby without any guarantee on functionality, compatibility or reliability.